 - (i) Not being courteous and friendly in manner. - (ii) Purposely delaying the restart of a heat. - (iii) For showing displeasure with a dog, a Judge, Stewards, AFA representative, host club, sponsor, other AFA member or spectator whilst in the ring.
-This includes showing dissent by words or actions. - (iv) Demonstration of poor sportsmanship - (v) For entering the ring to set up for a new race before the Judge has declared the previous race. - (vi) First offence for interference.
+This includes showing dissent by words or actions. - (iv) Demonstration of poor sportsmanship - (v) For entering the ring to set up for a new race before the Judge has declared the previous race. - (vi) Interference where no contact is made with another dog.
+(On Trial 1st June 2021)